Back in 2009, link DAWN had a wonderful editorial about the poor state of zoos in Pakistan. According to them:

-WILD animals, if they are bred in captivity or made captive through some cruel stroke of fate, ought to be given sanctuary.
+WILD animals, sickness if they are bred in captivity or made captive through some cruel stroke of fate, price ought to be given sanctuary.
 They need to live in an environment that at least resembles their natural habitat.
 They can be a source of awe and wonderment for the onlooker but must never be treated as a means of amusement.
 But visit any zoo in Pakistan and you will see exotic species living – if you can call it that – in cages or concrete enclosures, listless or driven to neurosis, biting off their own tails, pacing about repetitively and plucking plumage in an involuntary frenzy.
 That is because they are seriously unwell, for the conditions they must endure are enough to drive any living creature insane.

 Given our track record, Pakistan does not deserve zoos of any sort, public or private.